Habeeboss/JobCoach/README.md

 ## 💻Getting Started

-To run the `KeyInsight` locally, follow these steps:
+To run the `SupportEdge` locally, follow these steps:

 1. Clone the repository: `https://github.com/Habeeboss/JobCoach.git`
 2. Navigate to the project directory: `cd JobCoach`